algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 Dialogue is important for creating more immersion for players.

 First of all, we need to add a new node to house all the dialogue.
-Then we can use an addon available from the ‘AssetLib’ in Godot : "dialogue_node".
+Then we can use an addon available from the ‘AssetLib’ in Godot: "dialogue_node".

 Finally, we can set the dialogues as follows :